 Taking a first aid course is probably the best thing you can do when it comes to drowning prevention.
 Investing in self closing gates for swimming pools is also smart.
 But there are some basic water safety tips that you should familiarize yourself with.
-This will reduce the risk of drowning and it sure everyone has a good time around water.
+This will reduce the risk of drowning and ensure everyone has a good time around water.

 Water Safety Basics

 The leading cause of death in aquatic accidents is drowning.
 Those include accidents on boats as well as those in swimming pools.
-It’s believed that there are three major factors that contribute death by drowning.
+It’s believed that there are three major factors that contribute to death by drowning.

 - People who don’t know how to swim